amruth-sn/automate-git-commits/README.md

    ```

 4. **Set the Git Template Directory**:
-   Configure Git to use the template directory globally:
+   Configure Git to use the template directory globally.
+This is the crucial part that allows Git to use our custom template:

    ```bash
    git config --global init.templatedir '~/.git-templates'